David Parker Ray: Death

 On May 28, 2002, Ray was taken to the Lea County Correctional Facility, in Hobbs, New Mexico, to be questioned by state police.
 He died of a heart attack before the interrogation took place.
-The non-fiction book Slow Death by Jim Fielder details Ray's disturbing sadistic crimes.

 Later, Cynthia Vigil, along with Christine Barber, founded Street Safe New Mexico, a volunteer harm reduction nonprofit that works with sex workers and other vulnerable people living on the street.